SolaceProducts/pubsubplus-gke-quickstart/README.md

 ![alt text](/images/Nodes_across_zones.png "Google Container Engine nodes")

-Here are two more GKE `create_cluster.sh` arguments you may need to consider changing for your deployment:
+Here are more GKE `create_cluster.sh` arguments you may need to consider changing for your deployment:

-* solace-message-broker-cluster: The default cluster name, which can be changed by specifying the `-c <cluster name>` command line argument.
+* The default cluster name is `solace-cluster` which can be changed by specifying the `-c <cluster name>` command line argument.

-* n1-standard-4: The default machine type.
-To use a different [Google machine type](https://cloud.google.com/compute/docs/machine-types ), specify `-m <machine type>`.
+* The default machine type is "n1-standard-4".
+To use a different [Google machine type](https://cloud.google.com/compute/docs/machine-types ), specify `-m <machine-type>`.
 Note that the minimum CPU and memory requirements must be satisfied for the targeted message broker size, see the next step.

+* The default node OS image type is Ubuntu.
+Specify [other node image type](https://cloud.google.com/kubernetes-engine/docs/concepts/node-images ) using `-i <image-type>`

 <br>